The article was initially published at cchacin.github.io

-UPDATE: Editorial changes were made to improve the readability, thanks to
+UPDATE: Editorial changes to improve the readability, thanks to

 Java is an object-oriented language with some functional aspects included in its core.
-Like any other object-oriented language, classes and objects are the foundations of any functionality that we can write and use and the relationships between the classes/objects make it possible to extend and reuse functionality.
-However, the way that we choose to build those relationships determine how modular, decoupled and reusable our codebase is, not only in terms of our production code but also in our test suites.
+Like any other object-oriented language, classes and objects are the foundations of any functionality that we can write and use.
+The relationships between the classes/objects make it possible to extend and reuse functionality.
+However, the way that we choose to build those relationships determine how modular, decoupled, and reusable our codebase is, not only in terms of our production code but also in our test suites.

 When a class